 Importantly, SD-WAN is not a complete replacement for MPLS and we wouldn’t recommend it in every scenario.

 In most cases, it should be introduced in a phased approach to an existing WAN deployment to simplify WAN management and accelerate provisioning time while reducing costs.
-Traditionally, MPLS solutions provided the backbone for many enterprise network architectures, primarily for its ability to manage services between major hubs, such as data centers.
+Traditionally, MPLS solutions provided the backbone for many enterprise network architectures, primarily for its ability to manage services between major hubs, such as data centres.
 However, it is not as well suited for branch offices, particularly if a business is frequently opening or moving offices as it lacks agility and ease of deployment along with longer lead time.

-There are clear benefits of internet circuits like Broadband and DSL.
+There are clear benefits of internet circuits like broadband and DSL.
 They are typically one-third to half the cost of MPLS links at comparable speeds, and internet services also have the advantages of wide availability and rapid provisioning times compared with MPLS.
 To benefit from these internet-provided advantages, many organisations implement hybrid WAN architecture by dedicating MPLS links for mission-critical traffic and assigning internet connections for high-speed access to cloud- or SaaS-based applications, email, file transfers, storage and video applications.